-Research in next generation sequencing (NGS) is rapidly evolving, and the ability to confidently detect low-frequency alleles or discriminate between molecules is now critical to the development of highly sensitive, NGS-based assays frequently used in cancer research, developmental research involving the fetal fraction derived from maternal plasma and other fields.
-Regardless of the application, a DNA library must first be prepared from each sample in order to be sequenced on Illumina NGS platforms.
+Next-generation sequencing (NGS) of circulating cell-free DNA (cfDNA) from plasma is a rapidly growing application.
+Regardless of the specific application, a DNA library must be prepared from each sample in order to be sequenced on Illumina NGS platforms.
 Library preparation is a critical step in the NGS workflow (Figure 1) and has a direct impact on the quality of sequencing results.
-The process involves placing Illumina-compatible sequencing adapters with molecular tags on DNA fragments and adding Illumina-compatible indexes for identification of individual samples.
+The process involves placing Illumina sequencing adapters on DNA fragments and adding Illumina-compatible indexes for identification of individual samples.
 Multiple samples are then pooled (multiplexed) and sequenced in parallel.